Rotating neutron stars within the macroscopic effective-surface approximation: Discussions of the results

-Figure~\ref{fig8} displays the characteristic limit periods $P_0$, Eq.~(\ref{om0}), as function of the ratio $R/R_{\rm S}$ of the effective radius $R$ to the Schwarzschild radius $R_{\rm S}$, Eq.~(\ref{RS}), versus the results calculated for the experimental data on the mass $M$, radius $R$ and period $P$ for several NSs; see Table \ref{table-1}.
-We show them at the definite periods $P$ because of good accuracy of the experimental measures.
-The intervals of the variable $R/R_{\rm S}$ are presented by line segments taken from the seventh column of this table within the experimental errors for the mass $M$ and radii $R$.
-This variable is expressed through the mass $M$ and radius $R$ by using both the boundary outer-inner slitching condition, Eq.~(\ref{boundcond1}), and the gravitational radius $r_g$, Eq.~(\ref{rg}).
-In this way, one can express the NS mass $M$ in terms of the NS radius $R$ and the variable $\xi=R/R_{\rm S}$, $M=R c^2 \xi^2/2G$, and take for example, $R=12$ km as approximately a mean radius for NSs in Table \ref{table-1}.
-The full characteristic rotation periods $P_0$ (solid black) are compared with its volume $P_0^{(V)}$ [dotted green, Eq.~(\ref{om0V1})], and the statistically averaged $\tilde{P}_0$ [dashed red lines, Eq.~(\ref{P0Vt})] approximations in Fig.~\ref{fig8}.
-The limit periods are dramatic functions of the relative effective NS radius, $R/R_{\rm S}$ for a given $R$, with the corresponding asymptotes $R=R_{\rm K}$ for $P_0$ and $P_0^{(V)}$, and $R=R_{\rm S}$ for $\tilde{P}_0^{(V)}$, respectively, similarly as in Fig.~\ref{fig4}.
-The periods $P_0$ and $P_0^{(V)}$ are monotonically increasing functions of $R/R_{\rm S}$, which are asymptotically convergent to the corresponding asymptote $R=R_{\rm K}$.
-This is in contrast to the dashed red curve with a maximum for the statistically averaged period $\tilde{P}_0^{}$, and a cusp in the top as explained in section \ref{NSMI} (see Fig.~\ref{fig1}).
-In Fig.~\ref{fig8} we show also the essential dependence of the full limit periods $P_0$ on the dimensionless incompressibility parameter $\kappa$ [Eq.~(\ref{kappa})] through the tension coefficient $\sigma$, Eqs.~(\ref{sigma1}) and (\ref{sigmaexp}), in the surface MI and energy contributions.
-The values of $P_0$ decrease with $\kappa$ from a weak gravitation is of the order of a nuclear contribution $\kappa=2$) to strong ($\kappa=10$), and then, to super strong ($\kappa=50$) gravitation.
-As a result, for a strong $\kappa=10$ (solid black) and super strong $\kappa=50$ (frequent dotted black curve) gravitational field, the adiabatic condition, Eq.~(\ref{omcond}), is carried out well for all neutron stars shown in Table \ref{table-1}.
-For a weak gravitation ($\kappa=2$ for a nuclear-gravitational interaction \cite{MM24}), this adiabaticity condition fails for some experimental data, e.g., on the NS J0740+6620, as well as for the J0952, and J0348 neutron stars.
-The surface effect is enhanced because of the correlation contribution $\mathcal{G}_{t\varphi}$ and a change of the asymptote $R=R_{\rm K}$, as seen from Fig.~\ref{fig8}.
+Figure~\ref{fig10} displays the characteristic limit periods $P_0$, Eq.~(\ref{omcond}), as function of the ratio $R/R_{\rm S}$ of the effective radius $R$ to the Schwarzschild radius $R_{\rm S}$, Eq.~(\ref{rgRS}), versus the results calculated for the observational data on the mass $M$, radius $R$ and period $P$ for several NSs; see Tables \ref{table-1}~-~\ref{table-3}.
+We show them at the definite periods $P$ because of good accuracy of these measurements.
+The intervals of the variable $R/R_{\rm S}$ (fifth column in Table~\ref{table-3}) are presented by line segments within the errors for the mass $M$ (second) and radii $R$ (third columns) in Table \ref{table-1}.
+This variable is expressed through the mass $M$ and radius $R$ by using both the boundary outer-inner slitching condition, Eq.~(\ref{boundcond1}), and the gravitational radius $r_g$ value, Eq.~(\ref{rgRS}).
+In this way, one can express the variable $\xi=R/R_{\rm S}$ in terms of the NS mass $M$ as $\xi=[2GM/(Rc^2)]^{1/2}$, and take for example, $R=12$ km as approximately a mean radius for NSs in Table \ref{table-1}.
+The full characteristic rotational periods $P_0$ (solid black) are compared with its volume $P_0^{(V)}$ [dotted green, Eq.~(\ref{om0V1})], and the statistically averaged $\tilde{P}_0$ [dashed red lines, Eq.~(\ref{P0Vt})] approximations in Fig.~\ref{fig10}.
+The limit periods are dramatic functions of the relative effective NS radius, $R/R_{\rm S}$, for a given $R$, with the corresponding asymptotes $R=R_{\rm K}$ for $P_0$ and $P_0^{(V)}$, and $R=R_{\rm S}$ for $\tilde{P}_0^{(V)}$, respectively, similarly as in Fig.~\ref{fig6}.
+The periods $P_0$ and $P_0^{(V)}$ are monotonically increasing functions of $R/R_{\rm S}$, which are asymptotically convergent to the corresponding asymptote $R=R_{\rm K}$ for $\kappa=2$ and $10$.
+This is in contrast to the dashed red curve with a maximum for the statistically averaged period $\tilde{P}_0^{}$, and a cusp in the top as explained in section \ref{NSMI} (see Fig.~\ref{fig2}).
+In Fig.~\ref{fig10} we show also the essential dependence of the full limit periods $P_0$ on the dimensionless incompressibility parameter $\kappa$ [Eq.~(\ref{kappa})] through the tension coefficient $\sigma$, Eqs.~(\ref{sigma1}) and (\ref{sigmaexp}), in the surface MI and energy contributions.
+The values of $P_0$ decrease with $\kappa$ from a weak gravitation ($\kappa=2$) to strong ($\kappa=10$), and then, to super strong ($\kappa=50$) gravitation.
+As a result, for a strong $\kappa=10$ (solid black) and super strong $\kappa=50$ (frequent dotted black curve) gravitational field, the adiabatic condition, Eq.~(\ref{omcond}), is carried out well for all neutron stars shown in Table \ref{table-1} with using Hogan's results for $\tau$; see Fig.~\ref{fig10} (left) and our calculations of $\tau$ (right).
+We found almost the same for our calculations at $\kappa=10$ (strong gravitation) [Fig.~\ref{fig10} (right)], except for one NS J0952.
+For a weak gravitation ($\kappa=2$ under a nuclear-gravitational interaction \cite{MM24}), this adiabaticity condition fails for observational data on several NSs, such as J0740+6620, J0952, J0348, J2043, and J8245 neutron stars [see both panels in Fig.~\ref{fig10}].
+The surface effect is enhanced because of the correlation contribution $\mathcal{T}_{t\varphi}$ due to a change of the rotational root $R=R_{\rm K}$ [Eq.~(\ref{RKpole})], as seen from Figs.~\ref{fig10} and \ref{fig2}.
+Notice also a significant difference in left versus right of this figure for $\kappa=50$ (super gravitation) for large values of $R/R_{\rm S}$, in contrast to a qualitative agreement for smaller $\kappa$.